einsteinjava/einsteinjava/README.md

 ### Hi there 👋
 I am a senior software engineer with more than 17 years of experience in the industry.
 As a full-stack developer, I have a wide range of expertise in backend, frontend, DevOps, and system design.
+Proficient with Java, Python, Go, JavaScript.
+Familiar with Spring Boot, Micronaut, Quarkus, FastAPI, Django, GoFiber, Express, Vue, React, Tailwind, Bootstrap, Docker, Kubernetes, Helm, Terraform, Ansible, Istio, GCP, AWS, VPS.
 Common projects that I work with are API services, web applications, and enterprise applications using architecture like monolith, modulith, or microservice.
 I am open for discussion and project work, feel free to contact me.
 Thanks,
 Warm Regard.